MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-lists.md

 > - This option is not supported in the German Sovereign Cloud environment.
 The Map view section will not be visible in this environment.
 > - Only Bing maps are supported as the **Map type**.

-## List Calendar view
+## List calendar view

-Use the List Calendar view to render a list as a calendar, with each individual record configured to act as a single event.
+Use the **list calendar** view to render a list as a calendar, with each individual record configured to act as a single event.

 To display records by using a calendar, those records need to include at a minimum a date field.
 For events to have exact start and end times, the appropriate fields need to be in place, and so on.
-Assuming these fields are configured, a List Calendar view will appear on the portal.
+Assuming these fields are configured, a list calendar view will appear on the portal.

 | Entity Field Mappings | Details |
 | - | - |